 Problem Statement

-30 ⁰N is a taxi services that estimates its charges base on the time it takes to travelled from one point to another.
+30 ⁰N is a taxi service that estimates its charges base on the time it takes to travelled from one point to another.

-However sometimes the drivers of the company vehicles forget to log the time they start the journey, and this causes some problem since a customer cannot be charged fairly.
+However sometimes the drivers of the company vehicles forget to log the time they start the journey, and this causes some problems since a customer cannot be charged fairly.

 Furthermore, customers are also complaining that some drivers are taking the longest route and wasting their time.
 So, Mr. Zod the owner and CEO of the company will like the implementation of a system to keep track of time while managing the route of travelled.